SubainaNorab/IOT-Labs/Lab6/ReadME.txt

-Firstly, run microdot using static ip
+Firstly,i run microdot using static ip

 Task 2:
 to run that function using microdot we have to go to that page